ABQ

-ABQ was the historic name for the Australian Broadcasting Corporation's television station in Brisbane, which began broadcasting on 2 November 1959, with the "Q" in the call sign standing for Queensland.
+ABQ or ABQ-2 was the historic call sign of the Australian Broadcasting Corporation's television station in Brisbane, which began broadcasting on 2 November 1959 as the third television station in Queensland and Brisbane. with the "Q" in the call sign standing for Queensland.

-ABC Television in Brisbane is based at purpose-built headquarters on the South Bank.
+ABC Television in Brisbane is based at a purpose-built headquarters on the South Bank.
 The station is received throughout the state through a number of relay transmitters.